 Job Search Resources

-Even though we research employers before we approve them, you should still be aware of possible red flags in case a fraudulent employer passes through the approval process.
-To avoid potential fraudulent activity, you should do the following:
+Even though employers are vetted on Handshake before approval, you should still be aware of possible red flags in case a fraudulent employer passes through the approval process.

 - Research company websites thoroughly and make sure a legitimate company website matches the contact information on the Handshake post.